Create an elevator pitch that clicks

 C. I’m a career coach and I help clients who are burned out or transitioning from one career to another, find and create work they can love.
 My clients will tell you, I provide support, structure and most of all clarity as they explore their possibilities.

-D. Well um, I’m a coach and um, I guess I mostly help people in transition.
+D. Well um, I’m a coach and um, I guess I mostly um help people with, you know, their career.

 Which one is someone that you would want to work with? or refer your best friend to?
 Why?